Best Drinks for a Quiet Night at Home

 The bottles and cans that work when the point is to settle in, not go out.

 A quiet night at home asks for something different from party drinks or host gifts.
 The drink does not need to impress a table.
 It just needs to fit the evening.
-That usually means something easy to pour, adult enough to feel like a real choice, and calm enough not to turn the whole night into a production.
+That usually means something easy to pour, adult enough to taste like a real choice, and calm enough not to turn the whole night into a production.

-The best bottles for this kind of night usually do one of three jobs: give you a simple ritual at the end of the day, pair naturally with dinner, TV, takeout, or snacks, or feel a little special without becoming high-maintenance.
+The best bottles for this kind of night usually do one of three jobs: give you a simple ritual at the end of the day, pair naturally with dinner, TV, takeout, or snacks, or taste a little special without becoming high-maintenance.

 A good non-alcoholic beer

 Beer is still one of the easiest answers for a quiet night at home because it asks so little from you.
-A good lager, hazy IPA, or pils can go straight from the fridge to the couch and still feel satisfying.
+A good lager, hazy IPA, or pils can go straight from the fridge to the couch and still taste satisfying.

 Best for: